-Section/Part Marks Section I - Core: Crime and Human Rights There will be objective response questions to the value of 20 marks.
+Section/Part Marks Sect • • ion I - Core: Crime and Human Rights There will be objective response questions to the value of 20 marks.
 Questions to the value of 15 marks will be drawn from Crime.
 Questions to the value of 5 marks will be drawn from Human Rights.
-20 Section II - Core: Crime and Human Rights This section will consist of two parts.
-Part A - Human Rights (15 marks) There will be short-answer questions to the value of 15 marks.
+20 This Part • • ion II - Core: Crime and Human Rights section will consist of two parts.
+A - Human Rights (15 marks) There will be short-answer questions to the value of 15 marks.
 The questions may be in parts.
 There will be approximately four items in total.
-Part B - Crime (15 marks) There will be one extended response question to the value of 15 marks.
+B - Crime (15 marks) There will be one extended response question to the value of 15 marks.
 The expected length of response will be around four pages of an examination writing booklet (approximately 600 words).
-30 Section III - Options - Consumer, Global Environmental Protection, Family, Indigenous Peoples, Shelter, Workplace or World Order There will be fourteen extended response questions, two for each option Each question will be worth 25 marks Each option topic will have 2 alternative questions that students can choose between Candidates will be required to answer two alternatives, each on a different option The expected length of each response will be around eight pages of an examination booklet writing booklet (approx 1000 words) 50 100
+30 Sect • • • • • • • • • • • • • • • • • • • ion III - Options There will be seven extended response questions, one for each option.
+Each question will be worth 25 marks.
+Each question will have 2 alternatives.
+Candidates will be required to answer two alternatives, each on a different option.
+The expected length of each response will be around eight pages of an examination booklet writing booklet (approximately 1000 words) 50 100